-The California Quality Rating and Improvement System (CA-QRIS) Consortium Implementation Guide was developed for local, regional, and statewide CA-QRIS implementers, raters, and monitors working with rated sites.
-It includes common agreements designating where consortia have local control, as well as areas where it must be implemented in a common and consistent way per agreements and decisions by the CA-QRIS Consortium.
-Consortium agreements ensure local and regional QRIS models are implemented to fidelity in accordance with statewide agreements.
-The Guide will be updated as new agreements are determined.
-Please refer to the Glossary for definitions of terms in italicized font, used throughout this Guide.
+The Quality Counts California (QCC) Consortium Implementation Guide (Guide) was developed for local, regional, and statewide QCC implementers, raters, and monitors working with rated sites.
+It includes common agreements designating where consortia have local control, as well as areas where rating must be implemented in a common and consistent way.
+Consortium agreements ensure local and regional QCC models are implemented to fidelity in accordance with statewide agreements and state policy guidance.
+The Guide will continue to be updated as new agreements are determined.
+Please refer to the Glossary for definitions of terms used throughout this Guide.
+Additional resources for QCC Consortium members can be found at www.qualitycountsca.net.